 An economic impact study of beer tourism in Kent County, Michigan, was commissioned by its destination marketing organization Experience Grand Rapids.
-The agency’s passport program works in conjunction with its Beer City Ale Trail with (today) 95-plus breweries, distilleries and cideries.
+The agency’s passport program works in conjunction with its Beer City Ale Trail with (as of this writing) 95-plus breweries, distilleries and cideries.

 One of the goals of any trail project is to remove the need for a consumer to plan, all while delivering an experience on a common theme within one nice package.
 When participating, visitors typically will discover the more well-known attractions along with things they might not encounter on their own.
 Bundled within are tidbits of information that further enrich the activity.

 #1 Vineyards and wine-growing have expanded beyond the well-known regions in New York and California.
 In the Yadkin Valley of North Carolina where offerings are numerous, how does a visitor know which winery to tour?
 A wine trail or series of trails can make the decision easier.

-It can incorporate a vineyard where the grapes are grown, a tour of a winery known for its particular varietals of grapes, a conversation with a wine label artist, a stop at a wine shop known for its local wine inventory and lunch or dinner options at any number of a restaurants that showcase cuisine paired with, you guessed it, local wine.
+It can incorporate a vineyard where the grapes are grown, a tour of a winery known for its particular varietals of grapes, a conversation with a wine label artist, a stop at a wine shop known for its local wine inventory and lunch or dinner options at any number of restaurants that showcase cuisine paired with, you guessed it, local wine.

 #2 Ferreting out the topics and the components of each takes time.
 However, each trail will further enhance a destination’s things to do list.

 #3 The target market of each trail will vary depending on the theme.
 The format by which your visitors can access the trail – a brochure, turn-by-turn tablet or smartphone-ready itinerary or podcast – may also vary by user.
 Perhaps it’s a combination of all three.
 A multi-dimensional package should provide guests a rich, all-encompassing experience.

 THE FINAL RESULT